 We have historically provided our executives with the eligibility to earn an annual cash bonus based upon the achievement of pre-established corporate performance goals.
-Our executive officers, including our named executive officers, participated in our annual short-term incentive compensation program during fiscal year 2022.
-Under the terms of the program, 50% of their respective bonus opportunity for fiscal year 2022 was determined by the Company's achievement of predetermined financial results of net revenue, gross margin, and adjusted EBITDA and the remaining 50% of their respective bonus opportunity was determined based on the Company's achievement of five equally weighted strategic goals of distribution, household penetration, sustainability, cost structure, and digital performance.
-For fiscal year 2022, the Company did not achieve the net revenue target, gross margin target, or adjusted EBITDA target so no payout was achieved for this portion of the annual non-equity incentive plan.
-As it relates to the corporate strategic goals, the Compensation Committee determined that the Company partially achieved our distribution goal, household penetration goal, sustainability goal and digital performance goal, and did not achieve our cost structure goal.
-Therefore, the total payout under the annual non-equity incentive plan to each named executive officer was 13.5% of their respective target bonus opportunity in 2022 as reflected in the Non-Equity Incentive Plan Compensation column of the Summary Compensation Table.
+Our executive officers, including our named executive officers, participated in our annual short-term incentive compensation program during fiscal year 2023.
+Under the terms of the program, 50% of their respective bonus opportunity for fiscal year 2023 was determined by the Company's achievement of predetermined financial results of net revenue, gross margin, and free cash flow and the remaining 50% of their respective bonus opportunity was determined based on the Company's achievement of eleven equally weighted Transformation Initiative strategic goals of pricing, demand creation, SKU optimization, international exits, operations, supply terms, product costs, shipping and logistics, SG&A, trade spend, and working capital.
+For fiscal year 2023, the Company achieved the net revenue and free cash flow goals and partially achieved the gross margin goal.
+As it relates to the corporate strategic goals, the Compensation Committee determined that the Company achieved our pricing, demand creation, SKU optimization, international exits, operations, supply terms, product costs, shipping and logistics, trade spend, and working capital goals, and partially achieved our SG&A goal.
+Therefore, the total payout under the annual non-equity incentive plan to each named executive officer was 98.9% of their respective target bonus opportunity in 2023 as reflected in the Non-Equity Incentive Plan Compensation column of the Summary Compensation Table with pro ration based on their period of service during 2023 for Ms. Vernon, Mr. Vlahos and Ms. Barton as described above.